 Who Pays for Binding Arbitration?

+Contact us to know about Sample Arbitration.
 In most arbitration cases with binding status, parties split the costs in a 50/50 manner.
 Of course, if a party hires a lawyer, that party must pay attorney fees.
 In some cases, a collective bargaining agreement might state how payments function.
 Some binding contracts contain Mandatory Arbitration Provision.
 This is where the loser has to pay the cost of arbitration with binding status.
 That’s why it’s best for parties to review contracts word-for-word.
-It’s not the role of an arbitrator to review a binding contract.
+It’s not the role of an arbitrator to review a binding arbitration contract.
 Instead, an arbitrator reviews the evidence related to the binding contract.
 Do you need help reviewing a legal, binding contract or Pre Dispute Arbitration Clause.
 If so, please contact our arbitration dispute team today.

 Is Binding Arbitration Enforceable?